edigonzales-archiv/gretl-old/README.md

 # gretl
-Contains custom gradle tasks to use gradle builds for etl orchestration for sql-centiric (geo)data dataflows.
+Contains custom gradle tasks to use in gradle builds.
+The custom tasks extend gradle for use as a sql-centiric (geo)data etl. gretl = gradle etl